rajchaudar/Pygame/Readme.md

 10. Add a pause button (spacebar) that shows a menu, and a game over screen that
 lets you restart with the R key or quit with Q.

+11. Add fullscreen support with resizable window functionality.
+In fullscreen mode,
+the grid squares automatically resize to be larger for better gameplay experience.

 ## How to Run the Game

 ### Prerequisites